scvoor/ML-Capstone/README.md

 # ML-Capstone
-Predict Severity of Collisions Seattle Highways
+Predict Severity of Collisions on Seattle Highways